gophergala2016/rex/README.md

   pure Go so any desktop or mobile app should be able to make use of it for low-throughput synchronization and message passing over a local network.

+- The framework intended to work across all mobile and TV platforms.
+Android TV is just the best existing option.
+With Apple TV now supporting custom apps and as Go support on that device mature look forward to working demos built for that platform as well.

 - Game servers automatically bind the message bus to a port and make themselves discoverable to clients on the local network.
 The servers specifically target Android TV boxes (Google Nexus Player, Nvidia Shield, etc).
 But should